Why we use peer comparisons instead of rankings

 How percentiles work

 Within each peer group, we calculate where a school falls for measurable indicators like the learner-to-educator ratio.
-If a school has "smaller classes than 80% of similar schools" for this ratio, it means 80% of schools in the same peer group have a higher (less favourable) ratio.
+If a school has a "lower L:E ratio than 80% of similar schools", it means 80% of schools in the same peer group have a higher (less favourable) ratio.
+Note: the L:E ratio includes all staff classified as educators (teachers, HODs, deputy principals, principals) — it is not the same as actual class size.
 The percentile is displayed as a visual bar showing the school's position among its peers.

 What we measure — and what we cannot